What Is GUSD, What’s It Used For & Its Pros and Cons

 According to the Winklevoss Brothers, founders of Gemini, GUSD is backed by fiat assets and has the potential to bridge the gap between crypto and the traditional financial sectors.
 Simply put, it is not an algorithmic stablecoin.
 Also, GUSD has no hard cap.
 That is, the developers have not set a circulation schedule or limited the supply.

-What Can GUSD Be Used For?
+This Is What GUSD Can Be Used For

 Investors must remember that stablecoins are intermediary assets.
 GUSD is no different.
 The Gemini USD allows users to buy other cryptocurrencies from trading platforms and crypto exchanges safely and conveniently.
 That said, the most common crypto assets that can be purchased using GUSD are USDT, BTC, and ETH.
 It can also be used to earn a yield by storing in interest-earning platforms or providing liquidity in pools within the DeFi space.
 Some of the applications that can use GUSD are shown below: